35 Weeks Pregnant

 Why might my doctor recommend a biophysical profile?

 A biophysical profile is a prenatal test that helps doctors monitor the health and well-being of a fetus during pregnancy.
 It’s usually recommended when a doctor wants to help you make informed decisions about the timing and management of your delivery.
-This test may be offered to someone with a high-risk pregnancy, hypertension, advanced maternal age, if you’re carrying multiples, if there’s concern about your amniotic fluid level, if you’re experienced decreased fetal movement or if you’re more than a week past your due date.
+This test may be offered to someone with a high-risk pregnancy, hypertension, advanced maternal age, if you’re carrying multiples, if there’s concern about your amniotic fluid level, if you’re experiencing decreased fetal movement or if you’re more than a week past your due date.
 This test includes an ultrasound evaluation to assess fetal breathing, movements, tone, amniotic fluid volume and fetal heart rate.

 Can eating spicy food during pregnancy induce labor?